 |Nucleus of Halley, taken by the Giotto probe in 1986.|

 Halley will return to us in summer 2061, and is expected to be on the same side of the Sun as Earth this time, creating better viewing conditions.
-I'll be 66 years old, so assuming nothing goes horribly wrong between now and then, I'll be able to see it.
-And man, will I love it.
+I'll be 66 years old, so assuming nothing goes horribly wrong between now and then, I'll be able to see it - uber hyped without a doubt.

 Thanks for reading!